jazz-community/jazz-plugin-maven-archetype/README.md

 - [Bulk Mover Service](https://github.com/jazz-community/rtc-workitem-bulk-mover-service)
 - [Secure Property Store](https://github.com/jazz-community/rtc-secure-user-property-store)

+## Code formatting
+The plugin archetype includes the [fmt-maven-plugin](https://github.com/coveo/fmt-maven-plugin), which automatically formats code according to the [google formatting section](https://google.github.io/styleguide/javaguide.html#s4-formatting) of the google java style guide when a build occurs.
+[Intellij IDEA](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml) and [Eclipse](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml) can be set up to also automatically format code according to the google style guide using the provided stylesheets.
+To avoid ambiguity while writing code, we suggest setting up your development environment to also conform to the google format.
+This ensures a uniform look and feel accross our open source java projects.

 ## Running tests
 To run your unit tests, run `mvn integration-test`.
 Although the tests are standard junit unit tests, they are run in the integration-test phase because of the tycho-surefire plugin.
 This makes it possible to use and especially mock many dependencies that would otherwise be unavailable.
 For a more in-depth look at how you can use this to your advance, look at the tests in the [Base Service project](https://github.com/jazz-community/jazz-plugin-base-service).